-- B) Preset tableware may be exposed if: - (1) Unused settings shall begre removed when a consumer is seated; or, Exposed, unused settings shall be cleaned and sanitized before further use if the settings are

-(2) Settings not removed when a customerconsumer is seated are cleaned and sanitized before further use.
+- (B) Preset tableware may be exposed if: - (1) Unused settings shall be are removed when a consumer is seated; or, Exposed, unused settings shall be cleaned and sanitized before further use if the settings are - (2) Settings not removed when a customer consumer is seated are cleaned and sanitized before further use.

-94.14 Handling SINGLE SERVICE ARTICLES
+4-604.14 Handling SINGLE-SERVICE ARTICLES

-- (A) Knives, forks, and spoons that are not pre-wrapped shall be presented so that only the handles are touched by employees and by CONSUMERs, if CONSUMER self-service is provided. - (B) SINGLE-SERVICE ARTICLES, that have no handles, including but not limited to toothpicks and straws, and that are intended for FOOD or lip contact, shall be furnished for CONSUMER self-service with the original individual wrapper intact or from an APPROVED dispenser. - (C) SINGLE SERVICE ARTICLES and SINGLE USE ARTICLES shall be kept in the original protective package or stored by using other means that afford protection from CONTAMINATION until removed for use.
+Knives, forks, 904.4 Rinsing Equipment and spoons that are not pre-wrapped shall be presented so that only the handles are touched by employees Utensils after Cleaning and by CONSUMERS, if CONSUMER self-service is provided.
+Sanitizing

+(A) SINGLE-SERVICE ARTICLES, that have no handles, including but not limited to toothpicks and straws, and that

+- are intended for FOOD or lip contact, shall be furnished for CONSUMER self-service with the original individual wrapper intact or from an APPROVED dispenser. - (B) SINGLE-SERVICE ARTICLES and SINGLE-USE ARTICLES shall be kept in the original protective package or stored by using other means that afford protection from CONTAMINATION until removed for use.